VijaySamant4368/hashcalendar/README.md

 ### `defaultcolor` variable

-A default color ("blue") is assigned for events that do not match the predefined event types:
+In [colors.js](https://github.com/VijaySamant4368/hashcalendar/blob/main/colors.js), a default color ("blue") is assigned for events that do not match the predefined event types:

 ```javascript
 const defaultcolor = "blue";